erigontech/erigon/README.md

 - `zkevm.executor-strict`: Defaulted to true, but can be set to false when running the sequencer without verifications (use with extreme caution)
 - `zkevm.witness-full`: Defaulted to false.
 Controls whether the full or partial witness is used with the executor.
 - `zkevm.reject-smart-contract-deployments`: Defaulted to false.
 Controls whether smart contract deployments are rejected by the TxPool.
+- `zkevm.ignore-bad-batches-check`: Defaulted to false.
+Controls whether the sequencer will ignore bad batches and continue to the next batch. <strong style='color:red'>WARNING: this is a very specific and dangerous mode of operation!</strong>

 Resource Utilisation config:
 - `zkevm.smt-regenerate-in-memory`: As documented above, allows SMT regeneration in memory if machine has enough RAM, for a speedup in initial sync.